cadupereira21/ProjectTrailHiker/Project-Trail-Hiker/Assets/DailyReports.md

 ## Day 9 - 07/09
 Today I fully implemented the system where you fall whenever your balance reaches 0.
 I was also able to implement the obstacle QTE, now we only need to polish it!

+## Day 10 - 08/09
+Today I improved the QTE system with a responsive UI and improved the movement manager code